 Samples from babies and young children may be taken from diapers (if the stool does not have urine mixed with it).
-Or a narrow tube may be put into the baby's rectum while you hold the baby on your lap.

 Sometimes a stool sample is collected using a rectal swab.
 The swab is inserted into the rectum, rotated gently, and then pulled out.
 It is placed in a clean, dry container and sent to the lab right away.

 There is no pain from collecting a stool sample.
 If you are constipated, straining to pass stool may be painful.